This section provides information on accessing all of user accounts associated with your journal, as well as managing roles and permissions.

 Once you have added all of the roles, hit the Save button.

-One user can have more than one role, for example, being a Journal Manager, Editor, and Author in the same journal.
+The OJS workflow revolves around different roles with different permissions and responsibilities for each user, allowing them access to different parts of the workflow.
+Users in the system must have at least one role.
+Users can also have more than one role, for example, being a Journal Manager, Editor, and Author in the same journal.

 From this page, you can see each role, and the editorial stage each role can access.
 A good example of this is the Copyeditor role, which can only access the copyediting stage.
 Copyeditors cannot jump to the Review stage to see what happened during the peer review process.
-See Chapter 10 for more information about the different editorial stages.
+See the Editorial Workflow chapter for more information about the different editorial stages.

 Unchecking a box removes access to that stage for users with that role.